delicmakaveli/CodeChef/Beginner/README.md

-My solutions to practice problems in Beginner category.
+My solutions to practice problems from Beginner category.